-Members of the Group of Friends of Victims of Terrorism: Afghanistan, Spain (Co-Chairs) Argentina, Australia, Belgium, Canada, Egypt, France, Germany, India, Indonesia, Iraq, Italy, Kenya, Morocco, Netherlands, New Zealand, Nigeria, Norway, Qatar, Tajikistan, Turkey, United Kingdom, United States, European Union and the Organisation of Islamic Cooperation (OIC).
+Members of the Group of Friends of Victims of Terrorism: Afghanistan, Spain (Co-Chairs) Argentina, Australia, Belgium, Belarus, Canada, Costa Rica, Egypt, France, Germany, India, Indonesia, Iraq, Israel, Italy, Kenya, Lebanon, Mexico, Morocco, Netherlands, New Zealand, Nigeria, Norway, Poland, Qatar, Romania, Rissian Federation, Tajikistan, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States, European Union (EU) and the Organisation of Islamic Cooperation (OIC).

 Observer members: UN Office of Counter-Terrorism (UNOCT) UN Office on Drugs and Crime (UNODC)

 Under-Secretary-General’s remarks: https://www.un.org/counterterrorism/ctitf/sites/www.un.org.counterterrorism.ctitf/files/190625_USG_remarks_GoF_Victims_of_Terrorism.pdf